Where can I see and observe The Banded Mongoose in Uganda?

 Banded Mongoose Facts

-Banded mongooses have a coarse, brownish-gray coat, dark feet, a black-tipped tail, and dark bands across their back which is their distinguishing feature.
+Banded mongooses have a coarse, brownish-gray coat, dark feet, a black-tipped tail, and dark bands across their back, which is their distinguishing feature.
 Their front feet have five digits, with long, curved claws used for scratching and digging.
 Their hind feet have four digits with claws, although they are shorter, heavier, and not as curved as the front claws.

 They are about 12-18 inches (30-45 centimeters) long with a 6-12 inch (15-30 centimeter) long tail.
 They weigh 3-5.5 pounds (1.5-2.5 kilograms).

 Courtship involves the male chasing the female and circling her with his tail held high, covering her with anal gland secretions.
-The female also actively participates in courtship, often lying on her back and wrestling with the male.
+The female also actively participates in affairs, often lying on her back and wrestling with the male.
 Females may mate with several males within a group.

 They live around ten years in the wild and up to 17 years in human care.
-In the wild, less than 50 percent survive to three months of age.
+In the wild, less than 50 percent survive three months of age.

 The Banded Mongoose Research Experience: